 The most popular vining fig species, it produces long stems with alternating small and soft green round leaves that grow fast and vigorous.
 A charming indoor plant, creeping fig is also commonly used to cover concrete walls and fences.

-A drought-tolerant fig, this is striking with its deep green glossy and leathery oblong leaves.
+A drought-tolerant fig, this is striking with its leathery, oblong, glossy green leaves.
 The popular ‘Burgundy’ variety showcases black reddish foliage.

 3. Weeping Fig (F. benjamina)